empathic-ai/altimit/README.md

 ## The Engine

 Altimit's Engine is built on top of the Godot Engine, leveraging its cross-platform support and open architecture.
-It's a fork of the main branch of the Godot Engine, but the goal of Altimit is not to diminish from the main branch whatsoever—rather, augment it.
-We encourage development on the main branch of Godot wherever possible, and you can still reap the core benefits of Altimit by using the core Godot engine.
+It's a fork of the main branch of the Godot Engine, but the goal of this project is not to diminish from Godot whatsoever—rather, augment it.
+We encourage developers to contribute to the main branch of Godot whenever possible, rather than this one.
+Also, you can still reap the core benefits of Altimit by using the core Godot engine + Altimit as a plugin!

 ## Plugins